-MUHIS 501 Piano Literature
+MUHI 501 Piano Literature

-MUHIS 535 Music in the Baroque Era
+MUHI 535 Music in the Baroque Era

-MUHIS 536 Music in the Preclassical and Classical Eras
+MUHI 536 Music in the Preclassical and Classical Eras

-MUHIS 537 Music in the Romantic Era
+MUHI 537 Music in the Romantic Era

-MUHIS 538 Opera History from 1780 to 1980
+MUHI 538 Opera History from 1780 to 1980

-MUHIS 603 Chamber Music Literature
+MUHI 603 Chamber Music Literature

-MUHIS 605 Vocal Literature
+MUHI 605 Vocal Literature

-MUHIS 632 Music in the Renaissance
+MUHI 632 Music in the Renaissance

-MUHIS 633 Music in the Twentieth Century

-MUHIS 680 Symphonic Literature
+MUHI 633 Music in the Twentieth Century MUHI 680 Symphonic Literature

 If your master's program requires only one history course, then that course must be selected from this list.
 If your program requires two history courses, then one of the courses must be from this list.
-The other course may also be from this list or it may be any other music history course described in the catalog.
-Suggestions include MUHIS 686 Introduction to Ethnomusicology and World Music or MUHIS 611 American Music, among others.
-Those excluded as other choices are MUHIS 600, 601, and 602.
+The other course may also be from this list or it may be any other music history course listed in the Ball State catalog.
+Suggestions include MUHI 686 Introduction to Ethnomusicology and World Music or MUHI 611 American Music, among others.
+(Exclusions: MUHI 600, 601, and 602 may be used or required elsewhere, but do not fulfill general music history requirements.)